kstatelibraries/2024-01-16-hpc/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
+      workshop, K-State affiliates will need access to a BeoCat account.
+If you do not already have a <a href="https://beocat.ksu.edu/">BeoCat account</a>, request one by January 13th, 2025.
-  you will need access to software as described below.
+    You will need access to software as described below.
     In addition, you will need an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors